39th Filmfare Awards

 The 39th Filmfare Awards were held in 1994.

 Khalnayak led the ceremony with 11 nominations, followed by Baazigar and Darr with 10 nominations each.

 Baazigar and Damini were the most awarded films with 4 awards each, with the former winning Best Actor (for Shah Rukh Khan), and the latter winning Best Director (for Rajkumar Santoshi) and Best Supporting Actor (for Sunny Deol).

 Shah Rukh Khan won his first Best Actor award for his performance in Baazigar.
 He also won his first Best Actor (Critics) award for Kabhi Haan Kabhi Naa, and was nominated for Best Villain for his performance in Yash Chopra's Darr, rounding off a spectacular year for him.

-Juhi Chawla received won the Best Actress award for her performance in Hum Hain Rahi Pyar Ke, her first and only win in the category.
+Juhi Chawla received her first and only Filmfare Award for Best Actress for her performance in Hum Hain Rahi Pyar Ke.